rancher/terraform-provider-rancher2/website/docs/r/globalRole.html.markdown

 page_title: "Rancher2: rancher2_global_role_binding"
 sidebar_current: "docs-rancher2-resource-global_role_binding"
 description: |-
   Provides a Rancher v2 Global Role Binding resource.
-This can be used to create Global Role Bindings for rancher v2 environments and retrieve their information.
+This can be used to create Global Role Bindings for Rancher v2 environments and retrieve their information.
 ---

 # rancher2\_global\_role\_binding

 Provides a Rancher v2 Global Role Binding resource.
-This can be used to create Global Role Bindings for rancher v2 environments and retrieve their information.
+This can be used to create Global Role Bindings for Rancher v2 environments and retrieve their information.

 ## Example Usage